webis-de/small-text/docs/install.rst

 Installation
 ============

-Small-Text can be easily installed using pip:
+You can easily install small-text using pip:

 .. code-block:: console

     pip install small-text

 This installs a minimal setup **without** any integrations.
+By installing the :ref:`integrations<install:Optional Integrations>` you can enable larger scopes of gpu-based functionality.
+Further :ref:`optional dependencies<install:Optional Dependencies>`, i.e. dependencies which are only needed for one to a few strategies and are not installed by default (to avoid bloated dependencies), might be required.

 .. _installation-optional-dependencies:

-Optional Dependencies
+Optional Integrations
 =====================

-This library is designed to be usable in combination with as many classifiers/classification libraries as possible.
+The small-text library is designed to be usable in combination with as many classifiers/classification libraries as possible.
 Whenever possible, we try to keep most dependencies optional to avoid dependency bloat.
 Dependending on the classifier of your choice, you might need additional python libraries.